-CHP is a recognised sustainable way of generating electricity which can be sold back to the National Grid or used within a private wire network to supply homes and businesses.
+CHP is a recognised sustainable way of generating electricity which can be sold back to the National Grid (subject to regional DNO T&C’s) or used within a private wire network to supply homes and businesses.

 CHP used in community energy schemes can assist with planning applications and consent, as well as assisting to meet regional carbon emission targets and support energy reduction strategies.

-CHP generation also contributes towards reducing CO2 emissions against standard plant room boiler use and obtaining electricity from conventional coal fired power stations.
+CHP generation also contributes towards reducing CO2 emissions against standard plant room boiler use and obtaining electricity from conventional fossil fuelled power stations.